rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-images-product-concepts/index.rst

 developed by Microsoft and is used by the Microsoft Hyper-V and Citrix XenServer hypervisors, among others.

+..
+.. below, the include provides visible links
+.. (these deep levels are all invisible in the navbar)
+.. and the toctree controls the next/previous structure ..

+.. include:: /_common/seealso-concepts-cloud-images.txt

 .. toctree:: :hidden:
    :maxdepth: 2